hasura/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/apollo-client.md

 ---
 title: "Configure Apollo Client with Next.js"
 metaTitle: "Configure Apollo Client with Next.js | Next.js GraphQL Serverless Tutorial"
-metaDescription: "You will learn how to configure Apollo Client in Next.js by installing dependencies like apollo-boost @apollo/react-hooks apollo-link-ws"
+metaDescription: "You will learn how to configure Apollo Client in React by installing @apollo/client"
 ---

 import GithubLink from "../src/GithubLink.js";